jfarmer/project-js-textalyze/README.md

 ### [v1.2] Pretty Histograms <!-- omit in toc -->

-Print out a histogram of letter frequencies, a la the original screenshot.
+Print out a histogram of letter frequencies that looks something like the following:

+![Letter frequencies in Moby Dick][img-moby-dick-screenshot]

+The goal is to produce a useful, well-designed output.
+It doesn't have to look *identical* to the above output.

 **Hint:** You can use the frequency for each item as a way to scale the length of the histogram.